Montgomery County, PA Divorce Lawyers

 Q: My spouse and I have both agreed upon a divorce.
 What’s the next step?

 A: If you and your spouse wish to conduct the divorce amicably, mediation may be your best option.
-It allows you and your spouse to negotiate the divorce on your own terms with a divorce mediator taking the place of the judge.
-All divorce mediation cases fall under the Pennsylvania no-fault divorce statute, meaning that neither spouse has to be proven at-fault for the divorce.
-After an affidavit of consent has been signed by both spouses, they may move forward with finalizing the divorce after a 90-day cooling off period.
+It allows you and your spouse to negotiate the divorce on your own terms, with a divorce mediator taking the place of the judge.
+All divorce mediation cases fall under the Pennsylvania no-fault divorce statute, meaning that neither spouse has to be proven at fault for the divorce.
+After both spouses have signed an affidavit of consent, they may move forward with finalizing the divorce after a 90-day cool-off period.
 If a spouse changes their mind, the divorce can still move forward if the couple has lived apart for at least one year and if it is shown that the marriage cannot be reconciled.

 Q: My spouse wants a divorce.
 What should I do?